with Raven Solomon, Author and Founder of Center for Next Generation Leadership & Professional Development

 The HR Certification Institute® (HRCI®) has pre-approved this workshop for re-certification credit hours, with the exact number of hours TBA.
 This program is also valid for PDCs for the SHRM-CPSM or SHRM-SCPSM.

 Raven Solomon is a nationally recognized keynote speaker, multigenerational leadership expert, and author of the 2019 release Leading Your Parents: 25 Rules to Effective Multigenerational Leadership for Millennials and Gen Z. She is also the founder and president of the Charlotte-based Center for Next Generation Leadership and Professional Development, a startup focused on providing soft-skill development to the leaders of tomorrow, Raven uses her formidable leadership skills, business acumen, and professional experience to develop multigenerational leaders of all ages— Baby Boomers to Gen Z— to effectively lead across differences.

 Raven has helped tens of thousands, from podiums around the country, close the gaps inside dozens of industry-leading companies, and creating sustainable cultural change.
 She’s also facilitated trainings with students of world-class universities, and consulted with household brands in the areas of generational diversity & inclusion and early talent development and retention.

 Raven gives audiences the safe space to grow, learn, and laugh in her engaging and powerful in-person and virtual learning experiences.

-The Leadership Louisville Center will begin hosting its Leadership Green Room courses in person as of July 2021.
-We will be practicing all health and safety protocols as suggested by the Centers for Disease Control and Prevention (CDC), federal, and state authorities including:
+The Leadership Louisville Center is currently hosting its Leadership Green Room courses in person.
+We will be practicing all health and safety protocols as suggested by the Centers for Disease Control and Prevention (CDC), federal, and state authorities.

 Need more information?
 Contact Paul Bolton or call (502) 561-0458.